Creation of Security and Governing Law

 - details of any prohibition or restriction, if any, contained in the instrument creating the charge on the power of the BC to create any future charge ranking in priority to or equally with the charge.

-A copy of the register of charges is kept at the BC’s registered office or at the office of its registered agent.
-A BC that fails to enter particulars of the charge in its register of charges commits an offence and is liable to a fine.
+A copy of the Private Register shall be kept at the BC’s registered office or at the office of its registered agent.
+A BC that fails to enter particulars of the charge in its Private Register commits an offence and is liable to a fine.

-A BVI company must transmit particulars of any changes to the charges or details of such changes, recorded in the private register, to that company's registered agent within 14 days of the change occurring.
+A BC must communicate any changes to the charges recorded in its Private Register to its registered agent within 14 days of the change occurring.

 Determining existence of and information relating to security

-As there is no requirement for copies of the underlying security documents or register of charges to be filed with the Registrar, the usual way in which to determine whether prior security interests have been granted by a BC is a combination of two information requests: first, conducting a search of the records of the BC publicly available at the Registry of Corporate Affairs to determine if any particulars of security have been filed and the second, to request this information from the registered agent of the BC.
+As there is no requirement for copies of the underlying security documents or Private Register to be filed with the Registrar, the usual way in which to determine whether prior security interests have been granted by a BC is a combination of two information requests: first, conducting a search of the records of the BC publicly available at the Registry of Corporate Affairs to determine if any particulars of security interest have been filed publically and the second, to request this information from the registered agent of the BC.
 The registered agent of the BC will only release this information upon receiving the consent of its client of record to do so.

 Priority between security interests

-As to the priority of security created by a re-registered company prior to 1 January 2007 under the old regime (and not subsequently registered under the new regime), Section 167 of the BCA provides that charges created prior to 1 January 2007 shall continue to rank in the same order in which they would have ranked had Section 166 of the BCA not come into force.
-This means that any security interests registered on its own internal register of charges maintained by the re-registered company at the time it became a re-registered company will continue to enjoy a priority position as against any new security created by that company (whether particulars of that new security are publicly filed with the Registrar or not).
+As to the priority of security interests created by a re-registered company prior to 1 January 2007 under the old regime (and not subsequently registered under the new regime), Section 167 of the BCA provides that charges created prior to 1 January 2007 shall continue to rank in the same order in which they would have ranked had Section 166 of the BCA not come into force.
+This means that any security interests registered in the Private Register of a re-registered company prior to 1 January 2007 will continue to enjoy a priority position as against any new security created by that company (whether particulars of that new security interest are filed in the Public Register or not).

-Therefore, in order to determine the priority of security interests in respect of a re-registered company, both the register of charges of the re-registered company and the Registrar’s public Register of Registered Charges will need to be examined.
+Therefore, in order to determine the priority of security interests in respect of a re-registered company, both the Private Register of the re-registered company and the Public Register will need to be examined.

 It is worth noting the exceptions to the above contained in Section 168 of the BCA.
-The order of priorities of charges can be varied by agreement or consent of the parties.
-Also, a registered floating charge will be postponed to a subsequently registered fixed charge unless the floating charge contains a prohibition or restriction on the power of the BC to create any future charge ranking in priority to or equally with the floating charge.
+The order of priorities of charges can be varied by agreement or consent of the holder(s) of a charge.
+Also, a registered floating charge will be postponed to a subsequently registered fixed charge unless the floating charge contains a prohibition or restriction on the power of the BC to create any future charge ranking in priority to or equally with the floating charge

 Consequences of non-compliance with registration requirements

-Failure to file particulars of a security interest with the Registrar or to update its register of charges maintained at its registered office will not affect the validity of the security interest as against the BC or any liquidator or administrator on its insolvency but, may result in a loss of priority.
+Failure to file particulars of a security interest with the Registrar or to update its Private Register will not affect the validity of the security interest as against the BC or any liquidator or administrator on its insolvency, but may result in a loss of priority.
 An unregistered fixed security interest will generally rank behind registered security interests but before any subsequent unregistered security interests, statutory preferred creditors and the costs of a liquidator or administrator.

 Release of security

 A charge should be released in accordance with its terms and governing law.
-The release should be registered in the BVI to up-date the BC’s records.
+A notice of satisfaction or release of the charge should be registered in the BVI to update the BC’s records.

 The registered agent of the BC should not amend the BC’s records to show the discharge of a security interest without proof of the secured party’s release.

-In order to register a release of security that has been registered with the Registrar, a BC is required to file a notice in the approved form, specifying the property that has ceased to be affected by the charge which is signed by, or on behalf of, the secured party.
-It is usual practice for a deed of release or letter to be signed by the secured party which accurately sets out a description of the security it purports to release.
-We would recommend that, in order to ensure a smooth, timely process, the registered agent of the BC attends contemporaneously to the updating of the BC’s own private register of charges together with the filing with the Registrar.
+In order to register a release of a charge that has been registered in the Public Register, a BC is required to file a notice of satisfaction or release in the approved form, stating whether the charge has been paid or satisfied in full or whether the charge has ceased to affect the property, or any part of the property.
+Such notice of satisfaction or release may be filed by either the BC (or a legal practitioner in the BVI authorised to act on its behalf), or the registered agent of the BC, or a legal practitioner in the BVI acting on behalf of the chargee (the secured party).
+It is usual practice for a deed of release or letter to be signed by the secured party which accurately sets out a description of the security it purports to release and/or a description of the property of the BC that has ceased to be affected by the charge.
+We would recommend that, in order to ensure a smooth, timely process, the registered agent of the BC attends contemporaneously to the updating of the BC’s own Private Register together with the filing of a notice of satisfaction or release of the charge with the Registrar.

-In accordance with the BCA, following its approval of this filing, the Registrar will issue a certificate of discharge and send a copy to the BC and to the secured party.
+In accordance with the BCA, following its approval of the filing of a notice of satisfaction or release of the charge, the Registrar will issue a certificate of discharge and send a copy to the BC and to the secured party.
 In practice, however, the Registrar tends to send one original certificate to the person who made the filing of the release.
-The Registrar, if satisfied that the notice has been correctly completed, states in the public Register of Registered Charges, and on the certificate issued, the date and time on which the notice filed was registered.
+The Registrar, if satisfied that the notice of satisfaction or release of the charge has been correctly completed, states in the Public Register, and on the certificate issued, the date and time on which the notice filed was registered.